How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Instead, locate the job requirements in the employment ad.
 Identify the skills this hiring agency is looking for, and add those to your headhunter or recruiting coordinator resume.

-Expert Hint: Based on BLS numbers, employment of HR professionals, including recruiters and staffers, is projected to increase by 7% (38,900 jobs) between 2016 and 2026.
+Expert Hint: Based on BLS numbers, employment of HR professionals, including recruiters and staffers, is projected to increase by 10% (73,400 new jobs each year) between 2020 and 2030.
 And employment of human resources managers, including recruiting coordinators and heads of recruitment, are projected to grow by even more—9% (12,300 jobs), in the same timeframe.
 Highlight your hiring skills and staffing abilities effectively if you want a leg up over your competition!

 4. Turn Your Education Section Into a Reason to Hire You